 We are going to begin in the book of Hebrews, chapter 11, verse 8.
 This is significant scripture for us.
 For those of you who are here in Louisburg, I think you will be almost amazed of how the sermonette tied together with my sermon.
 I get these kind of reminders all the time that somebody is telling me who is in charge.
 Those of you who heard that sermonette will know what I mean.

-Hebrews 11:8 By faith Abraham, when he was called to go out into a place which he should after receive for an inheritance, obeyed; and he went out, not knowing whether he went.
+Hebrews 11:8 By faith Abraham obeyed when he was called to go out to the place which he would receive as an inheritance.
+And he went out, not knowing where he was going.